 Figure 9 shows NUCAPS retrievals for the Suomi-NPP pass over Southern Arabian Peninsula on 4 August 2016 at 0921 UTC (same overpass as shown in Fig. 4).
-A plan view of low- to mid-troposphere (surface to 500 mb) Integrated Water Vapor (IWV; Fig. 9a), also referred to as Total Precipitable Water (TPW), shows a tongue of moisture extending from coastal Oman to the SG.
+A plan view of low- to mid-troposphere (surface to 500 hPa) Integrated Water Vapor (IWV; Fig. 9a), a sub-column of the Total Precipitable Water (TPW), shows a tongue of moisture extending from coastal Oman to the SG.
 The structure of this moist air mass, drawn northward by the surface low over the SG as discussed in Sect.
 3.1, is consistent with the WRF-Chem analysis shown in Fig. 8.
 Selected NUCAPS temperature and dew point temperature profiles for two locations within portions of the dry and moist air mass dust plumes are shown in Figs. 9b and 9c.
-The NUCAPS profiles show significant differences in low/mid-tropospheric moisture, especially at mid-tropospheric levels around 500 mb.
+The NUCAPS data show large differences in low/mid-tropospheric IWV (~15-20 mm), especially at mid-tropospheric levels around 500 hPa where the difference in dewpoint depression between locations 1 (dry) and 2 (moist) is ~35 C.

 These diverse model and observational datasets provide a comprehensive understanding of the meteorological conditions associated with the case study.
 Further, they motivate a more in-depth analysis, based on RTM simulations and in consideration of varying dust optical properties, of the potential impacts of atmospheric moisture differences on the SWBTD dust signal.
 This analysis is aimed at determining the necessary conditions for producing the ‘missing’ dust outcome in the case study, while looking toward comprehensive methods of mitigating the water vapor masking effect on infrared detection techniques in general.